JToo13/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-3- a function that prints the numbers, from 0 to 9, followed by a new line 4- a function that prints the numbers, from 0 to 9, followed by a new line other than 2 and 4 5- a function that prints 10 times the numbers, from 0 to 14, followed by a new line
+3- a function that prints the numbers, from 0 to 9, followed by a new line 4- a function that prints the numbers, from 0 to 9, followed by a new line other than 2 and 4 5- a function that prints 10 times the numbers, from 0 to 14, followed by a new line 6- a function that draws a straight line in the terminal